-OPUS is engaged with many stakeholders in this arena, including the Culture Health and Wellbeing Alliance, the National Academy for Social Prescribing, the National Centre for Creative Health, NHS and Health Education England amongst others.
-OPUS has delivered 4 national in-person conferences engaging with over 200 stakeholders across the UK, as well as playing an organising/hosting role alongside Nottingham University's Institute for Mental Health, Room 217 Foundation and Music for Dementia, amongst others, in the delivery of international in-person and online music and health conferences.
+We are engaged with many stakeholders in this arena, including the Culture Health and Wellbeing Alliance, the National Academy for Social Prescribing, the National Centre for Creative Health, NHS and Health Education England amongst others.
+We have delivered 4 national in-person conferences engaging with over 200 stakeholders across the UK, as well as playing an organising/hosting role alongside Nottingham University's Institute for Mental Health, Room 217 Foundation and Music for Dementia, amongst others, in the delivery of international in-person and online music and health conferences.

-OPUS works in partnership with local, regional, national and international healthcare providers and educators to deliver its strands of work.
-OPUS also works with key national organisations such as Arts Council England and Youth Music, amongst others, to support the delivery and development of Music in Healthcare practice.
+We work in partnership with local, regional, national and international healthcare providers and educators to deliver its strands of work.
+We also work with key national organisations such as Arts Council England and Youth Music, amongst others, to support the delivery and development of Music in Healthcare practice.